markx86/gloom/README.md

 ## Configuration

 You can configure four parameters.
 - `LOG_VERBOSE`: Enables/Disables verbose logging.
 Set to `1` to enable.
-By default it's disabled.
+By default, it's disabled.
 - `DATABASE`: Path to the database file.
 This a SQLite3 database path, therefore things like `:memory:` will also work.
-By default it's memory, but the provided `docker-compose` file will create a volume and store the database in there.
+It is set to `:memory:` by default, but the provided `docker-compose` file will create a volume and store the database there.
 - `COOKIE_SECRET`: The secret key used to sign the cookies.
-If it's not set, the server will generate a random one each time it is restarted.
+If it's not set, the server will generate a random one each time it is started.
-- HTTP server port: To change this port it is necessary to edit either the `docker-compose` or the source code directly (`src/server/http-server.ts`).
-By default the HTTP server is hosted on port `8080`.
+- HTTP server port: To change this port it is necessary to edit either the `docker-compose` ports tag, or the source code directly (`src/server/http-server.ts`).
+By default, the HTTP server is hosted on port `8080`.

 > [!NOTE]
 > The WebSocket server port is `8492` and while it _can_ be changed, it is not recommended.
-> However if you still wish to change it, you need to edit the `WSS_PORT` variable in `src/server/game-server.ts` and `src/client/gloom.js`.
+> However, if you still wish to change it, you'll need to edit the `WSS_PORT` variable in `src/server/game-server.ts` and `src/client/gloom.js`.

 > [!IMPORTANT]
 > If you're using `docker-compose`, you can change `COOKIE_SECRET` and `LOG_VERBOSE`, by creating a `.env` file in the project root,